FDio/csit/docs/automating_vpp_api_flag_day.rst

 #.
 A VPP patch with VPP API changes is submitted to
    gerrit for review
 #.
-CSIT verify job detects the VPP API change(s).
+The api-crc job detects the VPP API change(s).
    Note: This requires a new CSIT test described below in the section "CSIT VPP API CHANGE DETECTION TEST".
 #.
-CSIT verify job fails before starting to run any tests and
+The api-crc job runs in parallel with any other VPP verify job.
-   an email with the appropriate reason is sent to the VPP patch submitter and vpp-api-dev@lists.fd.io including the VPP patch information and API change(s) that were detected.
+   If the api-crc job fails, an email with the appropriate reason is sent to the VPP patch submitter and vpp-api-dev@lists.fd.io including the VPP patch information and API change(s) that were detected.
 #.
 The VPP patch developer and CSIT team create a CSIT JIRA ticket
    to identify the work required to support the new VPP API version.
 #.
 CSIT developer creates a patch to existing CSIT tests to support
    the new VPP API version and new features in the VPP patch as required.
 #.
-CSIT developer runs CI verification tests for the CSIT patch against
+CSIT developer runs CI verification tests (without CRC checks)
-   the VPP patch (aka "Patch-On-Patch verification).
+   for the CSIT patch against the VPP patch (aka "Patch-On-Patch verification").
    This process verifies support for the new VPP API, associated VPP features and CSIT tests.
 Both developers iterate until the verification passes.
 #.
-CSIT committer updates the supported API signature(s) such that
-   all signatures included in the CSIT branch are supported by the current version of the CSIT tests.
-See "API FLAG DAY SCENERIOS" below for examples.
+CSIT developer creates a separate change, that only edits the CSIT CRC list
+   to include both stable VPP CRCs, and CRCs of the VPP change under review.
 #.
-CSIT committer merges CSIT patch and creates a new operational
-   branch in the CSIT repo.
+CSIT committer requires proofs both CRCs are included correctly
+   (for example the api-crc job is run with overriden CSIT_REF parameter).
 #.
+When CSIT committer sees both CSIT changes are ready,
+   the CRC-editing change is merged to CSIT master branch and cherry-picked to the latest oper branch.
+   This does not break any jobs.
-VPP developer issues a recheck on the VPP patch and a VPP
+#.
+VPP developer issues a recheck on the VPP patch
-   Committer merges the patch.
+#.
+On success, VPP Committer merges the patch.
+#.
+VPP committer sends an e-mail to vpp-api-dev stating the support for
+   the previous CRC values will soon be removed.
+#.
+VPP merge jobs create and upload new VPP packages.
+   This breaks trending jobs, but both VPP and CSIT verify jobs still work.
+#.
+CSIT developer bumps stable vpp version in the test affecting change
+   and rechecks it still works.
+#.
+CSIT committer merges this change (to both master nad oper).
+   This fixes trending jobs.
+Both VPP and CSIT verify jobs continue to work.
+#.
+CSIT committer creates a patch that removes the old CRC values.
+#.
+CSIT committer merges that patch.
+   This breaks verify jobs for old changes in VPP.
+#.
+CSIT committer sends an e-mail to vpp-api-dev stating the support for
+   the previous CRC values has been removed, and rebase is needed for all affected VPP changes.
 #.
 Recheck of existing VPP patches in gerrit may cause the "VPP
    API Incompatible Change Test" to send an email to the patch submitter to rebase the patch to pick up the compatible VPP API